xavierina12/Data-Analytics/README.md

 ## Contents
 * Assignments: The repository contains all the Assignments given by the Edubridge Institute.
-* Projects: The repository contains all the project works done in Microsoft Excel, Python 3 (Jupyter Notebook) ..* Project 1: Sample Superstore Statistical Analysis *: Analyzed the sales, profit, loss using the data analysis tool of Excel.
+* Projects: The repository contains all the project works done in Microsoft Excel, Python 3 (Jupyter Notebook)
+* Project 1: Sample Superstore Statistical Analysis *Analyzed the sales, profit, loss using the data analysis tool of Excel.
 Performed F-test, T-test, Annova and created reports through tables, charts.
 Project 2: Random Password Generator
 Hospital Management System
 Calculator